atbcb/usab-uswds/_ada-guides/chapter-4-accessible-means-of-egress.md

 #### Treads and Riser Specifications in the ADA Standards (§504)

-![Stairs with treads 11" deep min. and risers 4" -- 7" high.
+![Stairs with treads 11 inches deep minimum and risers 4 inches to 7 inches high.
 Note: All steps on a flight must have uniform riser heights and uniform tread depths.
 Open risers are prohibited.]({{ site.baseurl }}{{ page.image-directory }}chapter4/4amoe8.JPG){: .img-large}

 #### Nosing Specifications

-![Nosing details show: tread edge radius ½" max; angled riser nosing 30 degrees max from vertical; and curved or beveled nosing 1 ½" max. projection (IBC: 1 ¼" max).]({{ site.baseurl }}{{ page.image-directory }}chapter4/4amoe9.jpg){: .img-large}
+![Nosing details show: tread edge radius ½ inch maximum; angled riser nosing 30 degrees maximum from vertical; and curved or beveled nosing 1 ½ inch maximum projection (IBC: 1 ¼ inches maximum).]({{ site.baseurl }}{{ page.image-directory }}chapter4/4amoe9.jpg){: .img-large}

 #### Stairway Handrails Requirements in the ADA Standards (§504)

 ![Stairway handrail requirements.
 Notes: Handrails are required on both sides and must be continuous within the full length of each stair flight.
-12" min. linear top extension; 34" - 38" (consistent height) above nosing to top of gripping surface; linear bottom extension 1 tread depth min.; Top and bottom extensions must return to wall, guard, or floor (min. length measured to the start of the return radius); Inside handrails at switchback/ dogleg stairs must be continuous (extension not required); Top and sides of gripping surface cannot be obstructed;
+12 inches minimum linear top extension; 34 inches to 38 inches (consistent height) above nosing to top of gripping surface; linear bottom extension 1 tread depth minimum; Top and bottom extensions must return to wall, guard, or floor (minimum length measured to the start of the return radius); Inside handrails at switchback/ dogleg stairs must be continuous (extension not required); Top and sides of gripping surface cannot be obstructed;
 bottom can be obstructed up to 20% of the length; In alterations, full